 Get proper training

 Getting in shape is crucial if you want to make the experience fun.
-You need to have the endurance and strength to ascend the tails and traverse various obstacles, often under the sun’s heat.
+You need to have the endurance and strength to ascend the trails and traverse various obstacles, often under the sun’s heat.
 If you’re not fit, you can easily faint, be left behind, or fail to complete the trek.
 Train yourself a few weeks before the trip day to avoid such situations.
 Do weight, cardio, and leg training to increase your vigor and stamina.
 That way, you’ll be ready to conquer all the challenges without breaking a sweat!

 Bring your mountain traveling essentials